Puranjay2006/Computer-Science-Semester-1/How to setup AWS Account.md

 ### Step 1:

-Go on the Instance dashboard.
+Go to the Instance dashboard.
 You will notice that the instance is running, and below, a public IP address is visible.
 Copy that IP address.

 If you open the IP address in your browser you'll notice nothing loads because no server is installed on your Instance as of yet.